Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). I. Ordered massive star formation in the outer Galaxy: Introduction

 \subsection{LZ-STAR Survey Overview}

 To obtain a more comprehensive understanding of star formation in low-metallicity conditions, we have undertaken the {\it Low-$Z$ Star Formation Survey of Sh2-284} (LZ-STAR Survey) (Co-PIs: Y. Cheng; J. C. Tan).
 Initially identified as a diffuse nebula in the Sharpless catalog \citep{Sharpless59}, Sh2-284 (hereafter S284) is located in the outer Galaxy, approximately 4.5~kpc from the Sun \citep{Negueruela15}.
 Spectroscopic observations of OB stars within S284 indicate a low metallicity, with abundances of 0.3~dex (Si) and 0.5~dex (O) below solar values \citep{Negueruela15}, i.e., corresponding to metallicities of approximately 1/3–1/2 solar, which are comparable to those of the LMC.
 As such, S284 is one of the most metal-poor star-forming regions currently known in the Milky Way.
-In addition, S284 is a very large, active star-forming complex.
+In addition, {S284 is a large, active star-forming complex spanning at least 50 pc as projected on the sky}.
 One of its main features is an HII region ionized by the young open cluster Dolidze~25.
 Surrounding the HII region are dense molecular clouds with ongoing active star formation \citep[][]{Puga09}.

 \autoref{fig:survey} shows a {\it Herschel} FIR image of the S284 region, along with annotations of the various sub-regions that have been targeted in the LZ-STAR Survey.
 The survey involves multiple facilities operating at different wavelengths to trace the star formation at different stages from the dense gas to already formed young stellar clusters.
 Here we give a brief overview of these observations, with most of the data and results to be presented in future papers in this series.
 We have identified six regions (S284-FIR1 to FIR6) in S284 with active star formation, as evidenced by the strong dust emission seen in the {\it Herschel} images (\autoref{fig:survey}) and large numbers of young stars in previous infrared surveys \citep{Puga09,Guarcello21}.